Skip to main content

 Description

 Exterior doorways are essentially large holes in the exterior shell of the home connecting the indoors to the outdoors or to other unconditioned spaces like garages, attics, and porches.
 Doors adjacent to unconditioned spaces should be treated the same way as exterior doors and are required to meet the same code requirements as exterior doors.
 With proper installation and air sealing, exterior doors do not have to represent a significant source of air leakage and heat loss.
 Exterior doors are usually sold as a kit with the frame attached.
 Insulated foam-core, metal or fiberglass ENERGY STAR doors are available and should be selected if possible.
 When the exterior door is installed in a new house, the rough opening (the space left for the door) is typically 1.5 to 2 inches larger than the door frame to give the installer room to install, plumb, and square the door.
 Once the door is set in place, some installers will stuff batt insulation into any gaps remaining in the rough opening around the frame.
 This fiber insulation may provide some insulation value but will not stop airflow.
 The rough opening should be filled with non-expanding foam or backer rod (a rod-shaped closed-cell foam product) and caulk.
 On the exterior, the door should be flashed with a fluid-applied or self-adhesive waterproof flashing that is properly integrated with the wall drainage plane and vapor barrier materials before siding is installed.
-The door frame should be weather stripped and a tight-fitting door sweep should be installed along the bottom of the door.
+Weatherstripping should be installed on the inside perimeter of the door frame around the top and sides of the door, and a tight-fitting door sweep should be installed along the bottom of the door.

 Air and water leaks around doors during high wind events can contribute to building failures; see the Climate tab for more information.